 AFOP is the proud sponsor of the National Farmworker Training Program (NFTP), which provides multiple occupational health safety training topics to the farmworker community.
 This is possible thanks to the support and funding of the US Environmental Protection Agency (EPA), and the US Occupational Safety and Health Administration (OSHA).

-NFTP is a ten-month program that operates from January – October.
-This program is implemented through our member organizations in multiple states.
-Each year the number of states and the number of trainers varies based on our member’s capacity to have a staff provide the trainings.
+NFTP is implemented through AFOP’s member organizations in multiple states.
+Each year the number of states and the number of trainers varies based on our member’s capacity to have staff to provide the trainings.

 Continue reading the tabs below to learn more about our program.

-Our farmworker Health & Safety Training Program provide multiple training topics to the farmworker community, such as:
+Our farmworker Health & Safety Training Program provides multiple training topics to the farmworker community, such as:

 AFOP Health & Safety Programs is known for quality, culturally appropriate training and curricula, that use innovative, low-literacy training techniques to communicate vital health information to farmworkers.
 Our programs focus on using adequate multilingual interactive training techniques to increase farmworkers engagement to the topic in order to ensure knowledge transfer, as well as, behavior change.